Updated on June 20, 2014

 Solimões River Cruises:

-The three-night cruise (Friday to Monday) on the Solimões River includes hiking in the Manacapuru region, where travelers can see ancient trees and plants cultivated by riverside communities; piranha fishing in the Jacaré Lake; bird watching tours; nighttime hiking; hiking on the trails of Janauacá, where travelers can observe the meeting of the waters of the Negro and Solimões Rivers and the local flora, local dwellings and rubber tapping areas.
+Cruises on the Solimões River can include hiking in the Manacapuru region, where travelers will see ancient trees and plants cultivated by riverside communities; piranha fishing in the Jacaré Lake; bird watching tours; nighttime hiking; hiking on the trails of Janauacá, where you can observe the meeting of the waters of the Negro and Solimões Rivers and local dwellings.

 Negro River Cruises: